quietvoid/x265/doc/reST/cli.rst

 	their unbiased counterparts (2 and 4).
 	Default 1.0.

+.. option:: --limit-aq1, --no-limit-aq1

+	Use QP offset determined by aq-mode 1 (uniform AQ) as hard upper limit on QP offset allowed in aq-mode 2-5.
+    This (might) help in scenes with large complexity differences among blocks.

+	Default disabled.

+.. option:: --limit-aq1-strength <float>

+	Sets the aq-strength aq-mode 1 when limit-aq1 is enabled.
+	Valid only if :option:`limit-aq1`` is enabled.

+	Default 1.0.
+	**Range of values:** 1.0 to 3.0

 .. option:: --sbrc --no-sbrc

 	To enable and disable segment based rate control.